 CUET 2026 exam will be conducted at national level for admission to UG courses.
 Candidates preparing for CUET Biology must check CUET Biology important topics and chapter-wise weightage to ace the examination.
 Check the important subjects and question weightage for preparation.

-CUET Biology Important Topics and Weightage: The National Testing Agency will be conducting CUET exam for UG admissions across India.
-As per the CUET 2026 exam dates, the exam for all domain subjects, including Biology, will be held from May 11 to 31.
-Candidates aspiring for Biology related courses have to select Biology as their domain subject during the CUET registration 2026.
+CUET Biology Important Topics and Weightage: The National Testing Agency will be conducting the CUET exam for UG admissions across India at multiple exam centres.
+As per the CUET 2026 exam dates, the entrance test for all domain subjects, including Biology, will be held from May 11 to 31.
+Candidates aspiring for Biology related courses must select Biology as their domain subject.
 Such candidates must get an understanding of the CUET Biology important topics and chapter-wise weightage before they start the CUET preparation.

 While preparing for CUET 2026 exam for Biology admission, candidates must focus on the important topics and chapter weightage.
 Read this article to know the CUET Biology important topics and chapter wise weightage for a top-notch preparation strategy.